 We need to provide a safe space for not only men, but everyone in our community to tell us how they feel.
 To tell us what is going on for them, whether they articulate that in a way we understand or not.

-Understanding that men, in general, are extremely solutions-focused helps us to understand how to preface the conversation.
-Does this person want us to help them with solutions or do they simply want an ear and a shoulder?
+Understanding that men, in general, are extremely solutions-focused helps us to help men with their mental health.
+Understanding how to preface the conversation, such as, does this person want us to help them with solutions or do they simply want an ear and a shoulder, can be the very thing that helps ?

-Being a solutions-focused person does not mean they are always looking for fixes.
+Being a solutions-focused person does not mean men are always looking for fixes.
 Even the most logical people in the world need to be seen and heard.

 And even those who are best at fixing everything are not always looking for a fix themselves.